 YEAR 1 2 3 4 5

-Head Count

-(estimated 25% 25 31 39 49 61
+Head Count (estimated 25% growth each year) 25 31 39 49 61

-growth each year)

-Full-Time Student 25 31 39 49 61
+Full-Time Student Equivalent 25 31 39 49 61

-Equivalent 25 31 39 49 01

 Initial enrollment projections are based on recent initial enrollment in other new Option III programs on campus that are designed for working professionals.
 These include the Master of Science in Finance, the Master of Arts in Human Dimensions of Organizations, and the Master of Public Affairs.
 First year projections are also similar to the first year rates in the Johns Hopkins Cybersecurity program.